-- Act of War/Military Duty: - Act of War/Military Duty: - Any Injury or Illness resulting from a war, declared or not, or any military duty or any release of nuclear energy. - Subject to any secondary payor rules, charges for services directly related to military service provided or available from the Veterans' Administration or military facilities as required by law.
+- Act of War/Military Duty: - Any Injury or Illness resulting from awar, declared or not, or any military duty or any release of nuclear energy.

+Subject to any secondary payor rules, charges for services directly related to military service provided or available from the Veterans' Administration or military facilities as required by law.